-- 5.22 In total, this distribution of growth exceeds the minimum amount of land release required to meet the district's 9,089 dwellings housing target.
-This will help the plan to meet the national policy requirement to respond to changing circumstances in the plan period and demonstrate plan flexibility. - 5.23 Housing numbers for each village/broad location are influenced by the need to distribute the overall housing requirement sustainably to reflect the settlement hierarchy, (as informed by the Rural Services and Facilities Audit 2021); the evidence base (e.g. GBBCHMA Strategic Growth Study 2018); the level of constraints present around each village/broad location; and national policy factors (e.g. the requirement for 10% of site to be less than 1ha).
-The full set of factors were considered in the 2019 SHSID consultation document. - 5.24 The sections that follow set out the strategy for delivering our housing growth in different areas of the district.
-The diagrams and descriptions that follow summarise only the locations that will be the focus for new housing allocations.
-They do not include existing planning permissions within the district, which make up the remainder of the housing growth for the plan period up to 2039, as set out in Table 8.
+- 5.23 In total, this distribution of growth exceeds the minimum amount of land release required to meet the district's 4726 dwellings housing target.
+This will help the plan to meet the national policy requirement to respond to changing circumstances in the plan period and demonstrate plan flexibility.
+The housing numbers for each village/broad location are influenced by the capacity of sites considered suitable for allocation, as determined through the housing site assessment topic paper. - 5.24 The sections that follow set out the strategy for delivering our housing growth in different areas of the district.
+The diagrams and descriptions that follow summarise only the locations that will be the focus for housing allocations.
+They do not include existing planning permissions within the district, which make up the remainder of the housing growth for the plan period up to 2041, as set out in Table 8.